 soil surface moist for 2-3 weeks after sprouting.

 Lighting -- This Impatiens prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun

 while they are young, unless it's early-morning sun.

-is perfect for young seedlings, since it is easily absorbed and complete.
+is ideal for young seedlings, since it is easily absorbed and contains all

-Once they are 1 month old, you may switch to a granular fertilizer if you wish.
+After 8 weeks, you may switch to a granular fertilizer that contains

-Use one that contains micronutrients, and follow the dosage on the package.
+micronutrients, feeding at half the dosage on the package.
+Or continue

 Transplanting -- When your plants are 2-3 months old, you may gently